rameshkr1994/Data-Science-Cookbook/Python/Text-Basics.md

 ```python
 myfile.seek(0)
 ```
 it would be nice if we could iterate through each line in the text file.
-Notice that each line is essentially segmented by this backslash `\n`.
-Luckily Python actually has a read line method in addition to the read method which will actually read in each line as a separate item in a python list.
+Notice that each line is essentially segmented by this `\n`.
+Luckily Python actually has a `readline()` method in addition to the read method which will actually read in each line as a separate item in a python list:
 ```python
 myfile.readlines()
 ```